 That’s just what we’ve done in Vivaldi 2.2.
 With yesterday’s update, you can open an Access Keys dialog to get a quick reminder of the shortcuts available on a specific site.

 “With the Access Key Shortcuts dialog, Access Keys become even more useful,” says Vivaldi developer Daniel Sigurðsson.
 “Unless you have the list, you don’t know what access key shortcuts are available on the website you are visiting.”

-“That was the starting point for us,” adds Miky Vacík who is focusing on the UI side of things.
+“That was the starting point for us,” adds Miky Vacík who is focusing on the User Interface (UI) side of things.
 “The dialog displays all access key shortcuts defined by a webpage.
 It also shows their descriptions and is fully actionable.
 For example, if it points to a link, you can click the shortcut to follow it.”

 To view the list of access key shortcuts, open Quick Commands and start typing “Show Webpage Access Key Shortcuts.”
 Alternatively, you can set a Keyboard Shortcut or a Mouse Gesture for this action in Settings.

 Use the shortcut Alt + Shift and the key listed on the site to run the shortcut on a webpage.
 For Mac, you’ll need

 Alt (⌃⌥) and the key listed on the site.